guitarpawat/My-Goland-Diary/README.md

 # My Golang Diary
 My practice diary in Golang.
 For whom familiar with other programming language that wants to learn Golang.

+## How to run
+1. Download and install Golang from https://golang.org/dl.
+1. Run the program using `go run [filename]` in the command line.

 ## Contents

 ### Day 01